 - Top baffle board/blanket.

 - Baffle.

 - Top heat shield and mounting bolt.

 - Baffle Gasket.

 - Brick Rails.

 - Manifold.

-- \\- Some warping of the baffle is normal(up to 1/4" or .65cm).
+- - Some warping of the baffle is normal (up to .65 cm).

 - Replace if the baffle has permanent warping greater than this or has cracking or breakage.

 - Please contact your Dealer if you experience any of the damage listed above.
 Continuing to operate your stove with broken parts may accelerate damage to other parts and may void your warranty